 Saranda in the winter

 Although a lot of the businesses shut up shop for the winter all the restaurants right in the city will still be open.
-As you can imagine the city is comparably quiet when the tourist season is over, but that shouldn’t stop you from coming here at that time.
+As you can imagine the city is comparably quiet when the tourist season is over.
+But that shouldn’t stop you from coming here at that time.
 The prices drop even further, the beaches are empty and it never gets colder than 8 degrees.
-There is plenty of sunshine still making it the perfect place to escape a wet and cold winter if you’re from the UK or other northern European countries.
-Saranda typically has 300 days of sunshine a year.
+There is plenty of sunshine so it’s the perfect place to escape a wet and cold winter if you’re from the UK or other northern European countries.
+Saranda typically has 320 days of sunshine a year.
 Everything is half price – food, beer and hotels!
 If you’re looking for a more relaxing holiday then maybe Saranda might be for you.
 You can experience the country with little to no tourists.

 That’s it!
 There’s your HUGE guide and things to do in Saranda with hopefully all the information you will need to enjoy a holiday here.
 Don’t be afraid to ask questions below if there’s something else you would like to know. or want some more Saranda tips.
 I am currently living in Saranda so ask away!